Pollis22/AI-voice-tutor2/replit.md

 ## Overview

 This is a production-ready conversational AI tutoring web platform that enables students to learn Math, English, and Spanish through interactive voice conversations, personalized quizzes, and adaptive learning paths.
-The platform uses advanced AI technologies to provide a Socratic teaching method, adapting to each student's pace and learning style while tracking progress and providing immediate feedback.
+The platform now features a **multi-agent ElevenLabs ConvAI system** with five age-specific AI tutors (K-2, Grades 3-5, 6-8, 9-12, College/Adult), each optimized for their target age group with appropriate complexity, vocabulary, and teaching approaches.

 ## User Preferences